periscuelo/test-seek/README.md

 ## Requiriments
 You need has Docker Installed in your operational system.

+Create a folder called mysql in root folder of project.

 ## OBS.
 About API
 ```
 Maybe your browser blocked self-signed